Volunteer Opportunities

 HeightsNEXT

 HeightsNEXT is a non-profit volunteer organization that builds community resilience and sustainability.
 Working across organizations, HeightsNEXT promotes green technology, resilience, sustainability, justice, and equality.
-They engage the citizens of Columbia Heights by creating events that build strong ties and encourage the adoption of sustainable best practices.
+They engage the citizens of Columbia Heights by creating events that build strong ties and encourage adopting sustainable best practices.
 Call (763) 788-5072, email connie.buesgens@heightsnext.org, or visit their website for more information.

 Kiwanis